 Have a Christmas-Themed Photoshoot

-Whether you send out family photo Christmas cards or not, the festive season is a great time to set up a mini photoshoot with festive props and backgrounds to create photos you can look back on for years to come.
+Set up a mini photoshoot with festive props and backgrounds.
+Even if you don’t send out photo cards, it’s fun to create photos you can look back on for years to come.

 Make a Holiday Scrapbook

-A holiday scrapbook is a great school holiday project for kids.
-They can fill it with photos, ticket stubs, and other mementos from your family Christmas activities.
-This is a great way to preserve memories and let kids practise their creativity.
+Encourage kids to create a holiday scrapbook filled with photos, ticket stubs, and other mementos from your family’s activities.
+It’s a great way to preserve memories and spark creativity.

 Host a Family Talent Show